GuillaumeGomez/browser-UI-test/README.md

 Important note: each merge on master pushes a new image on docker hub.
 You can find them [here](https://hub.docker.com/repository/docker/gomezguillaume/browser-ui-test/general).

+There are three kind of docker images:

+ 1. Latest master branch update
+ 2. By date
+ 3. By (npm) version

 ### Using this framework as a dependency

 You can do so by importing both `runTests` and `Options` from `index.js`. `Options` is a class where